 We offer small, dynamic courses that meet USM Core requirements.
-Students in any major may …
+First-year students, transfers, sophomores, juniors, adult learners, part-time students are all welcome.
+Students in any major may

 - sample individual courses,

 - complete a Core Thematic Cluster (Casco Bay Region Thematic Cluster), or